sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 Scope
 ^^^^^

-In scope for this section are all resource allocation decisions:
+In scope for this section are all resource allocation decisions that satisfy at least one of the following criteria:

 * any decisions that allocate resources primarily obtained due to the ``sktime`` project and the volunteer contributions of the community.
   This includes research grants awarded directly for the benefit of the ``sktime`` project,